-Best things to do in Venice with kids
+Best things to do with kids in Venice

 The island of Murano is where Venice’s colourful, hand-blown glass has been made for centuries, and where you can still watch artisans craft one-of-a-kind creations from molten glass.
 Avoid the factory tours offered by your hotel, and instead head to Murano by vaporetto and explore on your own.
 The Museo del Vetro (glass museum) is a good place to start.
 For purchasing glass, the farther you are from the vaporetto dock, the better the prices.